VitorMourao/BesselFunctions/README.md

 ![Graph](https://github.com/VitorMourao/BesselFunctions/blob/master/images/Rplot.png)

 In the end we see that our implemented model have _in general_ the same result as the base function BesselJ.

+_This text was inspired by examples from the book "Solving Differential Equations in R (Use R!)"_